Open a Bank Account in Hungary - Updated for 2021

 Our attorneys in Hungary can help guide you through the process if you want to open a bank account for a company or for personal use.

-How to open a bank account in Hungary
+How to open a bank account in Hungary in 2021

 A number of banks in Hungary allow foreigners to open an account just by presenting a valid passport.
 However, some banks may require a residence permit or an employment permit.
 The fees for opening an account, for issuing a card and for other services generally vary depending on the chosen bank.
 Foreign individuals should consider certain aspects when choosing the desired bank, such as the number of available branches throughout Hungary, the number of available ATMs and other issues related to client benefits.